Scholarships for Accounting Students

 American Dream Scholarship

-• Requirements: The Educational Foundation for Women in Accounting (EFWA) offers this scholarship to support students earning an associate degree in business who plan to transfer into a bachelor’s program in accounting.
-The committee prefers applicants from the Black, Latino/a, or Native community.
+- Requirements: The Educational Foundation for Women in Accounting (EFWA) offers this scholarship to support U.S. citizens attending an accredited two-year college who plan to transfer into a bachelor’s program in accounting.
+The scholarship is primarily intended for individuals from the Black, Latinx, and Native populations.
 Applicants must demonstrate financial need.

 Anne Napolitano Consulting Women in Accounting Scholarship

-• Requirements: Anne Napolitano Consulting offers an annual women in accounting scholarship.
-Applicants must be U.S. citizens or permanent residents with a minimum 3.0 GPA.
+- Requirements: Anne Napolitano Consulting offers an annual women in accounting scholarship.
+Applicants must be U.S. citizens or permanent residents with a minimum 3.0 GPA, be high school seniors or college students in their first or second year, and demonstrate community involvement.
 The scholarship requires official or unofficial transcripts, a current resume, and an essay or video.

 Aspire Scholarship

-• Requirements: Women pursuing a two-year business or accounting degree and demonstrating financial need can apply for this EFWA scholarship.
+- Requirements: Women who are U.S. citizens attending an accredited two-year college and demonstrating financial need can apply for this EFWA scholarship.
 Applicants must be a primary source of support for their families.
 Recipients can renew the award by demonstrating a minimum 2.0 GPA and progress toward a degree.

 Clark Burrus Scholarship